 Amend Wisconsin class action statute to mirror Federal Rule of Civil Procedure 23.

-Systematically amend all Wisconsin labor regulations to ensure that they are not inconsistent with corresponding federal laws, including independent contractor definitions, workman’s compensation and unemployment compensation.
+Systematically amend all Wisconsin labor regulations to ensure that they are no more generous/onerous than corresponding federal laws.

 Prohibit making membership in a union or payment of union dues a condition of employment.